 The board found it could not be convinced that the decision o terminate the employee was unrelated, at least in part, to his having exercised his rights under Section 50 of the Act.
 The employee was awarded eight weeks pay, plus $500 in additional damages.

 Employment law disputes, especially those involving wrongful dismissal, can be expensive and stressful to deal with.
-The exceptional employment law team at Arbesman Hamilton LLP represent both employees and employers in employment law matters and workplace disputes.
+The exceptional employment law team at NULaw represent both employees and employers in employment law matters and workplace disputes.
 We help employers draft employment contracts designed to clearly lay out each party’s rights and responsibilities.
 We also help employees understand if the terms of their contract have been violated or fulfilled when an dispute arises.
 Please call us at 416-481-5604 or contact us online to see how we can help with your employment law issues today.